OpenVisionE2/openmultibootmanager/README.md

-# OpenMultiBoot - 1.0 2014/10/03
+# OpenMultiboot - 1.0 2014/10/03

-- OpenMultiBoot will be donated to OE-Alliance by GigaBlue.
+- OpenMultiboot will be donated to OE-Alliance by GigaBlue.
-- OpenMultiBoot can be modified or adapted to work with STB's from other vendors as long naming "OpenMultiBoot" is not changed and logos of OpenMultiBoot persists.
+- OpenMultiboot can be modified or adapted to work with STB's from other vendors as long naming "OpenMultiboot" is not changed and logos of OpenMultiboot persists.
-- OpenMultiBoot uses boxbranding and informations from bitbake recipes, due to that ipk files are specific for each STB!
-Do not try to use OpenMultiBoot from STB A on STB B.
+- OpenMultiboot uses boxbranding and informations from bitbake recipes, due to that ipk files are specific for each STB!
+Do not try to use OpenMultiboot from STB A on STB B.
-- **GigaBlue takes no responsibility for any potential damage OpenMultiBoot might cause on STB's from other vendors.**
+- **GigaBlue takes no responsibility for any potential damage OpenMultiboot might cause on STB's from other vendors.**
-- OpenMultiBoot requires some kernel-modules to work.
-They will be installed on installation of OpenMultiBoot:
+- OpenMultiboot requires some kernel-modules to work.
+They will be installed on installation of OpenMultiboot:
     - **ubifs** - **kernel-module-nandsim**
     - **jffs2** - **kernel-module-nandsim kernel-module-block2mtd**